3nk1dev/Recipes/Chicago Style Pie.md

 # Deep Dish Pizza

-1. Heat cast iron in the oven with a little oil and lots of chopped garlic, pepper, oregano
+1. Heat cast iron in the oven with a bit of oil and lots of chopped garlic, pepper, oregano
 2. Add over-risen dough
 2. Liberally apply more garlic, pepper, oregano
 3. Add Meat